- We advise you to exercise normal safety precautions in the Republic of Korea (ROK).

-Relations between the ROK and the DPRK remain tense following the attempted launch by the DPRK of a satellite using a long-range missile on 12 December 2012.
-The DPRK conducted an underground nuclear test in February 2013, further increasing tensions in the region.
+Relations between the ROK and the DPRK were tense following the attempted launch by the DPRK of a satellite using a long-range missile on 12 December 2012.
+Over the first few months of 2013, the DPRK Government raised tensions on the Korean peninsula through a series of strong public statements.
+The DPRK conducted an underground nuclear test on 12 February 2013, further increasing tensions in the region.
 Further provocations by the DPRK or reactions by neighbouring countries, including the Republic of Korea, cannot be ruled out.
-Australians in the ROK should monitor developments closely because of the risk that tensions on the Korean Peninsula could escalate with little warning.
+Australians in the ROK should monitor developments closely and follow the instructions of local authorities because of the risk that tensions on the Korean Peninsula could escalate with little warning.
 You should also see the advice on preparing for emergencies produced by the Australian Embassy in Seoul.

 Since the end of the Korean War in 1953, the Korean Peninsula has been divided by a demilitarised zone separating the DPRK in the north and the ROK in the south.
 While peace is maintained under an armistice agreement, the two Koreas are still technically at war.
 Relations between the two countries continue to be tense and low-level military clashes have sometimes occurred.

 In November 2010, the ROK and the DPRK exchanged artillery fire with some shells landing on the ROK island of Yeonpyeong, near a disputed sea border.
 Two civilians and two soldiers were killed and several others injured.
-We advise against travel to Yeonpyeong Island or other islands near the Northern Limit Line.
-Australians in the ROK should continue to monitor developments closely and follow the instructions of local authorities.
+We continue to advise against travel to Yeonpyeong Island or other islands near the Northern Limit Line.

 In May 2010, a multinational ROK-led investigation concluded that the sinking of the ROK Navy corvette, Cheonan, in March 2010, was a result of a North Korean (DPRK) attack.